 Find out more about Australian Sports Camps upcoming Rugby League Sports Camps.

-Hockey relies heavily on hand eye coordination with each player using a hockey stick to control, pass and shoot the ball.
-Hockey is another game that is great for developing all over physical fitness and strength as it provides a complete workout for kids young and old.
+Field hockey relies heavily on hand eye coordination with each player using a hockey stick to control, pass and shoot the ball.
+Also, hockey is another game that is great for developing all over physical fitness and strength.
+As, it provides a complete workout for kids young and old.

 Soccer is now Australia’s most popular sport for kids, and for good reason.
 The less physical aspect of the game can be very attractive to parents who don’t want their kids to get hurt, but it also requires great skill, fitness and agility.

-Soccer is a game that is easy to learn yet hard to master so it’s great for kids just wanting to try a new sport, and can also provide a fulfilling and very lucrative career opportunity for the players that want to go further with the training and development.
+Soccer is a game that is easy to learn, yet hard to master.
+So, it’s great for kids just wanting to try a new sport.
+But, it can also provide a fulfilling and very lucrative career opportunity for the players that want to go further with the training and development.

 As the most popular junior sport in Australia there are competition clubs and skills camps available in just about every town and suburb across Australia.
 So, if your child would like to try soccer you won’t have to go too far to find someone to play with.

-Basketball can be played anywhere, with most school and parks having a hoop to start practising with.
-Also, holiday basketball coaching clinics are a great way to learn the basic rules and skills before signing on to join a registered competition.
+Also, you can play basketball anywhere, with most school and parks having a hoop to start practising with.
+Further, holiday basketball coaching clinics are a great way to learn the basic rules and skills before signing on to join a registered competition.

-There you have a great list of sports that your child can get involved in this winter to keep them fit, active and happy.
+So, there you have a great list of sports to involve your child in this winter.
+Keeping them fit, active and happy.
 For more information on skills camps for each of these sports visit our school holiday programs and get your kid involved today.